delphidabbler/codesnip-faq/UsingCodeSnip.md

 This error is caused when Delphi XE2 can't find one of the RTL or VCL units referenced by the snippet being compiled.

 XE2 organises most of these units into "namespaces", meaning that the unit names must be qualified by prepending the name of the namespace.
-For example SysUtils belongs to the System namespace and its fully qualified name is System.SysUtils.
+For example `SysUtils` belongs to the `System` namespace and its fully qualified name is `System.SysUtils`.

 The problem arises because CodeSnip does not use fully qualified unit names when test compiling.
 This is for reasons of backward compatibility with older versions of Delphi.

 However, Delphi XE2 provides a command line option that lets you specify a list of namespaces to be searched when it encounters unqualified unit names.
 This is the `-NS` option.
-You append a semi-colon separated list of namespaces to be searched to the command, for example:
+You append a semi-colon separated list of namespaces to be searched to the command, for example: `-NSSystem;Vcl;Vcl.Bind`

-* `-NSSystem;Vcl;Vcl.Bind`

 You need to get CodeSnip to pass this parameter to the compiler.
 The method depends on the version of CodeSnip you are using.